-1) If you want a cheap flights, be knowledgable and flexible.
+1) If you want a cheap flight, be knowledgeable and flexible.

 - Sign up for Scott’s Cheap Flights email newsletter.
-This is best for international travel and customizable so you can opt to only get emails for flights from your airport hub.
-There is a free version which sends a portion of the flight deals and a premium membership for all of the deals (and well worth the annual fee).
+This is customizable for international travel, so you can opt to only get emails for flights from your airport hub.
+There is a free version that sends a portion of the flight deals and a premium membership for all of the deals (and well worth the annual fee).

 - Sign up for The Flight Deal email newsletter, which is another free resource.
 This is great for domestic travel.
 Although the newsletter is a bit more cumbersome to read through versus Scott’s Cheap Flights, it is worth signing up for because it covers many more destinations per email.

-If I’m starting at ground zero for trip planning, I always begin by reading the destination’s Wikitravel page to take a pulse on history, climate, transportation, things to eat, and notable features.
-From there, I’ll head over to TripAdvisor, type in the destination and look at the “things to do” list.
-Most of us only have a limited amount of time in a place and it’s hard to decide between the hundreds of activities or landmarks to see.
-I tend to look at the top 20 items on these lists to get a sense of which sites are worth visiting.
+When starting at ground zero for trip planning, it’s always helpful to begin by reading the destination’s Wikitravel page to take a pulse on history, climate, transportation, things to eat, and notable features.
+From there, head over to TripAdvisor and look at the “things to do” list.
+Most of us only have a limited amount of time in a place, and it’s hard to decide between the hundreds of activities or landmarks to see.
+Look at the top 20 items on lists to get a sense of which sites are worth visiting.
 Of course, every traveler has specific interests, so don’t write anything off if it doesn’t rank well; this is just a basis for comparison.

-After that, I will read travel blogs to get personal opinions from those who have visited the same areas.
+Reading travel blogs can provide personal opinions from those who have visited the same areas.
 Travel blogs can give you a different perspective of a destination and might also come with hilarious stories that’ll prepare you for anything.
 There are travel blogs for every kind of niche out there – solo female, amputee, history, vegan, couples, food, fashion, and more.
-Guide books and generic websites simply can’t convey these kinds of perspectives.
-Some of my favorite travel blogs include Expert Vagabond, Practical Wanderlust, and Legal Nomads.
-You can also check out this list of friends in my travel community that I’ve met in person and broken bread with.
+Guidebooks and generic websites simply can’t convey these kinds of perspectives

-We all heavily rely on our phones, but there may be a time, place, or situation where you can’t use it.
-Maybe you drop your phone in the toilet on day 2 of the trip when you are in a remote village in Vietnam… s*** happens!
-Always have a printed copy of your full itinerary with contact information for accommodations and tours.
-Have enough information so you’ll still be able to get from A to B with your itinerary.
-You should also carry a printed copy of your passport just in case anything should happen to the real one.
-On that note, always keep your passport in the most secure location at all times (which is usually on your body).
-Losing that little book could easily transform your trip to the #worstweekever.
+Many people rely heavily on their phones, but there may be times, places, or situations where they cannot use them.
+For instance, if a phone is dropped in the toilet on day 2 of a trip while in a remote village in Vietnam, it can be problematic.
+It is recommended to always have a printed copy of the full itinerary with contact information for accommodations and tours, as well as carrying a printed copy of the passport just in case anything should happen to the real one.
+It is important to keep the passport in the most secure location at all times, usually on the body, as losing it could easily transform the trip into the worst day.

-I don’t usually travel with constant access to wifi, but I regularly navigate using Google Maps to get around.
-Download an offline map so you can keep tabs on yourself without draining your data or burning your hotspot battery life.
-Keep in mind certain features such as bike routes, transit details, and walking directions won’t work offline, but you will still be able to search addresses, businesses, and get yourself over to them.
+Traveling without constant access to wifi is common, but many people navigate using Google Maps to get around.
+It’s advisable to download an offline map so that one can keep track of their location without draining their data or hotspot battery life.
+Keep in mind certain features such as bike routes, transit details, and walking directions won’t work offline, but you will still be able to search addresses and businesses and get yourself over to them.

 Instructions to download offline maps